San Bartolome Church (Magalang): History

-Church history

-The town of Magalang was started as a sub-parish (visita) of the neighboring town of Arayat on December 19, 1598 with Fr.
+The town of Magalang was started as a sub-parish (visita) of the neighboring town of Arayat on December 19, 1598, with Fr.
 Andres Hernandez as its vicar.
-On April 30, 1605, Magalang was officially separated from the mother town, Arayat; and Fr.
+On April 30, 1605, Magalang was officially separated from the mother town of Arayat, and Fr.
 Gonzalo de Salazar, OSA was appointed its first pastor.
 After Fr.
 Salazar's transfer, its parish was reverted to Arayat.
 In 1686, Augustinian documents mentioned that Magalang together with Tarlac, was under the pastorship of Fr.
 Pedro de Flores, OSA.
 The town was initially located in Macapsa; and may have been relocated a few more times due to frequent flooding of the Chico River and subsequent revolts.
 In 1734, it was transferred to San Bartolome.

 In 1858, Magalang experienced devastating flood due to overflow of Parua River.
 Two years later, a Royal Decree was issued, creating the new town of Concepcion, composed of barrios of Magalang located on the northern bank of Parua River.
 In 1863, the town was eventually relocated to the present site.
 The northern part of Magalang was separated and formally created the town of Concepcion.
 However, the new town is still spiritually dependent on Magalang, until the Archdiocese of Manila issued a decree, establishing the latter's parish in 1866.